14 Plank Variations To Upgrade Your Core Workout

 November 21, 2022

-As much as we love planks for the core muscles they work and the satisfying feeling of achieving a new plank-hold record, we also know that every shaky, sweaty second spent planking can feel like an eternity.
+As much as we love planks for the number of muscles they work and the satisfying feeling of achieving a new plank-hold record, we also know that every shaky, sweaty second spent planking can feel like an eternity.
 Feeling a bit bored with your standard plank or craving a new challenge?
 That’s where plank variations come in.

 According to Harvard Health, the plank pose is incredibly safe and effective because it activates all your core muscles at once, while also utilising muscles in your upper and lower body.
 An added bonus?
 Planks don’t require additional movements or bending of the spine which can cause stress or injury for some people.